waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Hypotheses & Observations:**
     1. **Hypothesis:** Talking to the apprentice at (7, 28) will reset the puzzle. **Result:** FAILED.
 The apprentice gives the same dialogue and the Farfetch'd does not reappear.
 - **Current Hypotheses (To be tested in order):**
-    1. The puzzle resets by leaving and re-entering the Ilex Forest map. **Test:** Exit to the Ilex Forest Gatehouse and return, then check the Farfetch'd's starting position at (22, 29).
+    1. **Hypothesis:** The puzzle resets by leaving and re-entering the Ilex Forest map. **Test:** Exited to the Ilex Forest Gatehouse and returned to the Farfetch'd's starting position at (22, 29). **Result:** FAILED.
+The Farfetch'd did not reappear.
+This proves the puzzle state is persistent and does not reset upon leaving the map.
     2. The Farfetch'd must be herded to the apprentice at (7, 28) using the twigs to guide its movement from a distance.
     3. The puzzle requires trapping the Farfetch'd in a corner near the apprentice, rather than direct delivery.
     4. The twigs must be stepped on in a specific sequence, regardless of player or Farfetch'd position.